-The problem is the more you avoid doing what you know you should be doing, the more demanding the tasks become and the more you ramp up your stress levels.
+The more you avoid doing what you know you should be doing, the more demanding the tasks become.
+And the more you ramp up your stress levels.

-So, the key to overcoming procrastination – and managing the associated stress – is to learn how to break the cycle and get started on the task in hand.
+So, the key to overcoming procrastination is breaking the cycle and get started on the task in hand.

 Just to be clear, it’s not about getting more organized or learning how to manage your time better; those skills are important for managing stress, but that’s not what we’re talking about here.

-If you’re a habitual procrastinator and are thinking I’ll never be able to do that, keep in mind that ‘procrastinators are made not born… and as it’s a learned response, it can be unlearned’.
+If you’re a habitual procrastinator and are thinking I’ll never be able to do that, keep in mind that procrastinators are made not born.
+It’s a learned response, which means it can be unlearned.